HL7/davinci-ecdx/input/pagecontent/signatures.md

 </div><!-- new-content -->

-##### Step-by-Step Examples  <span class="bg-success" markdown="1">TODO: update to meet new rules </span><!-- new-content -->
+##### Step-by-Step Examples  <span class="bg-success" markdown="1">

 Although [*self-signed* certificates] are used for these examples, they are not recommended for production systems.
 {:.bg-warning}

 In these examples, a detached JWS signature is created using a signer's private key and self-signed certificate.
 Then, the `Bundle.signature` element is added to the Bundle with the base64 encoded JWS Signature as the `signature.data` property value.
 Finally, the signature is verified.

-- [Signed SearchSet Bundle Example] : FHIR search-set bundle signatures occur when performing direct queries where signatures are required on the returned results.
+- [Worked Example: Signed SearchSet Bundle] : FHIR search-set bundle signatures occur when performing direct queries where signatures are required on the returned results.
 In this case, the digital signature represents a system-level attestation by the sending organization that they are the source of the information.

-- [Signed Document Bundle Example] : FHIR Document bundle signatures occur when performing Task-based requests or Attachment transactions where signatures are required.
+-  [Worked Example: Signed Document Bundle] : FHIR Document bundle signatures occur when performing Task-based requests or Attachment transactions where signatures are required.
 The returned results are individual FHIR resources (in other words, not C-CDA, C-CDA on FHIR, or other binary formats referenced by DocumentReference).
 In this case, the digital signature represents a practitioner attesting that the information is true and accurate to the best of their knowledge.

 ---